ali-shoaib-goraya/ali-shoaib-goraya/README.md

 - **Git & GitHub** — Google (October, 2023)
   - [View Certificate](https://www.coursera.org/account/accomplishments/certificate/JN4YSFH3FXFV) <!-- You can add a link to the certificate if it's available online -->

+- **Pandas** — Kaggle (October, 2023)
+  - [View Certificate](https://www.kaggle.com/learn/certification/shoaibgoraya/pandas) <!-- You can add a link to the certificate if it's available online -->

+- **Intro to Machine Learning** — Kaggle (October, 2023)
+  - [View Certificate](https://www.kaggle.com/learn/certification/shoaibgoraya/intro-to-machine-learning) <!-- You can add a link to the certificate if it's available online -->

 ## 🛠️ Skills

 - Python